olijeffers0n/RealPhysics/README.md

 This plugin depends on ProtocolLib in order to work, as it uses the packets in order to stop the block despawing on contact with the ground.

+## Bugs!
+Multi-Explosion explosions are a bit choppy and laggy, this is due to an extra packet the server sends that i am having a hard time weeding out.
+Please, help me fix it!

 ## Blocked Blocks!
 Some Blocks just do not work when they are exploded, and i have included a few: